Work flew us all to a hotel in Dubai for our annual conference. I’m back, safe and sound, although tired.

-In retrospect it’s obvious that the outer signs of prosperity —the giant buildings, the lavish artificial islands, the ultramodern metro — were not the result of brilliant free market policies by the autocratic ruling family but were instead a combination of the global hunt for returns and a sovereign state’s implicit gaurantee from default.
+In retrospect it’s obvious that the outer signs of prosperity —the giant buildings, the lavish artificial islands, the ultramodern metro — were not the result of brilliant free market policies by the autocratic ruling family but were instead a combination of the global hunt for returns and a sovereign state’s implicit guarantee from default.
 Dubai wasn’t defying the property bubble, it was its apotheosis, and the needle-like Burj Whatever looks like the the pin that burst it.
-Thousands of speculators lost a lot of money and multiple thousands more poor migrant labourers lost their livelyhood.
+Thousands of speculators lost a lot of money and multiple thousands more poor migrant laborers lost their livelihood.

 The place is ghostly, the malls inhabited by wide-eyed tourists arriving six months too late and listless vendors.

 Without the debt pumping the economy, there are few attractions.
 It’s hellishly hot and humid in summer, the prices are high, the rigidly Muslim society frowns on stuff that creative types like, such as public displays of affection, alcohol, and sex out of wedlock.
 I’ll be seriously surprised if Dubai is even a player in a decade.